boddumanohar/holmes_template/readconfiguration.md

 #### Reading Configuration files for Services.

-Each Service runs independently in an isolated docker container.The configuration settings for the Serivice has to be provided in `service.conf`.
-The configuration settings feeded into this file by the Service logic.
+Each Service runs independently in an isolated docker container.
+The configuration settings for the Serivice has to be provided in `service.conf`.
+When The service runs, it first looks for the configuration file, in order to read its settings, and applies them to the Service.
+The configuration file has to be in JSON format.

 Some computer programs only read their configuration files at startup.
 This configuration settings will be used by this service only.